Updated: Sep 15, 2022

 What Can You Put In Your Landing Pages?

-Your landing pages are there for conversions—which by basic definition, means getting users to take actions through CTAs.
+Your landing pages are there for conversions—which by basic definition, means getting users to take action through CTAs.
 Businesses can feature anything from exclusive community memberships to free eBook downloads.

 1. Email Subscriptions